zappascout/devil_notes-sources/docs/notes_14_devil.md

 Film buffs will also know it from the soundtrack of the 1950s sci-fi classic *The Day the Earth Stood Still*, which made Neil Armstrong's choice to take a personally-recorded cassette of theremin music by Dr.
-Samuel Hoffman to the moon with him in 1969 all the more surprising and delightful.
+Samuel Hoffman to the moon with him in 1969 all the more amusing.

 ==artists like Delia Derbyshire (arranger of the groundbreaking theme from *Doctor Who*)==: